stv0g/gose/README.md

 ## Configuration

-Gose can be configured via a configuration file and/or environment variables
+GoSƐ can be configured via a configuration file and/or environment variables

 ### File